 Another cannot be missed seafood specialty is gambas ajillo, or garlic shrimp.

-These sizzling bad boys are most popular in the south of Spain but can be found on tapas menus far and wide across the country.
+These sizzling bad boys are most popular in the south of Spain (I ate a lot of this in Malaga) but it can be found on tapas menus far and wide across the country.
 With an order, you get a fair helping of shrimp soaking in olive oil and garlic with the occasional sprinkle of paprika, lemon juice, and of course some parsley.

 They’re so good, it’s insane.
 But the best part is dipping your bread in the leftover juice once all the shrimp are gone!